-Volkswagen has teased the latest in its lineup of futuristic electric concept vehicles, and this one's called the ID.
+Volkswagen has formally announced the latest in its lineup of futuristic electric concept vehicles: the ID.
 Space Vizzion.

 VW describes it as the "wagon of tomorrow" designed to marry the aerodynamics of a GT car, with the space you get from an SUV.
 In other words, it's an ultra-futuristic estate (or station wagon for our American friends).

 - Future electric cars: Upcoming battery-powered cars that will be on the roads within the next 5 years

 It was officially unveiled at the Petersen Automotive Museum in Los Angeles, during the LA Motor Show.
 And, a whole stack of images have been released that make it look rather special indeed.

 The aerodynamics are of particular note.
 VW states that the front and roof sections have been designed to create as little drag as reasonably possible.

 With openings in these sections, Volkswagen has been able to reduce the drag enough that - combined with the efficiency of the electric motors/batteries - can deliver up to 300 miles in range.